Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 The concussion not only affected my daughter, but it impacted our whole family.
 Someone had to stay with her all the time to care for her.

-When my daughter was first injured, we had no idea how long we were going to deal with isolation.
+When my daughter was first injured, we didn’t know how to deal with isolation.
 Over time we realized the healing process was going to be slow and painful.
 In fact, it would require an enormous amount of patience.

 To add insult to injury, her twenty-first birthday landed during that time period.
 It felt like the timing couldn’t have been worse.